 Acknowledgements.
 We would like to acknowledge the pilots of the two aircraft, the technical staff, and the flight planning teams (in particular Michael Volk, Geraint Vaughan, Martin Streibel, Beiping Luo, Paul Fortuin, Gebhard Günther, Martin Riese, Cees Bloom, Thierry Corti) for their dedication and for turning the scientist's dreams into viable flight missions.
 The remote support from the meteorological forecasters Peter van Velthoven and Rinus Scheele at KNMI was much appreciated.
 We would further like to thank the logistic team (Stefano Balestri and Heinz Finkenzeller) for organizing and accompanying a successful and memorable campaign, the Darwin RAAF base and Charles Darwin University for their hospitality and logistic support, and the forecasters at the BoM regional forecast center for great assistance.
 ECMWF (in particular Adrian Simmons) is acknowledged for generating tailored products and for providing access to forecast data used extensively during the campaign.
+We are grateful to Matt Wheeler (BoM) for providing an analysis of equatorial wave activity during the campaign.
 This work has been supported by the European Community grant through the project SCOUT-O3 under contract COCE-CT-2004-505390.